lumifyio/lumify/data-mapping/plugins/csv/README.md

 			*	**`label`** _String **(required)**_

-				The relationship label that will be used when the source and/or target entities are of the specified ontological types.
+				The relationship label (IRI) that will be used when the source and/or target entities are of the specified ontological types.

+I